csabasulyok/gradle-latex/README.md

 - LaTeX compiler: `pdflatex` and `bibtex` on `PATH` (tested using [MikTeX](https://miktex.org/) on Windows and [TeXLive](https://www.tug.org/texlive/) on Linux)
 - Java version 1.8+
 - Gradle 2.0+
+- if using automatic image conversion, also `inkscape` on `PATH`

 Gradle usage
 ------------

+Check the [examples](https://github.com/csabasulyok/gradle-latex/tree/master/examples) for further information.

 ### 1. Including plugin ###
 The plugin can be used by including the following in your `build.gradle`: